강의

 Welcome to the Unreal Engine UMG beginner course.

-Take a moment to have some tea and look around to see what kind of course this is!
+Take a moment to have some tea while you explore what kind of course this is!
 And how about trying to picture in your mind what kind of class this will be?

 🍳Before we start...